-• A student's campus of enrollment determines whether a First-Year Seminar is required.
+A student's campus of enrollment and enrollment status determine whether a First-Year Seminar is required.

 WRITING-INTENSIVE COURSE WORK [W]

 Select a writing-intensive course within your major or college of enrollment.
 (3) This is satisfied by completion of FOR 466W in the FMGT option, and by FOR 450W in the CURFM, FBIO, and WMGT options.